Lapple/ErrorBoard/README.md

   ( new Image() ).src = "http://127.0.0.1:3000/pusherror/?message=#{ e errorMsg }&url=#{ e url }&line=#{ e lineNumber }"
 ```

-Replace `127.0.0.1:3000` with the address and the port number your ErrorBoard is running.
+Replace `127.0.0.1:3000` with the address and the port number your ErrorBoard is running (configured in `config/main.js`).

 ## TODO